JimmyTran1206/FoodTruckProject/README.md

 # FoodTruckProject

 ### Description
 This project designs two classes to demonstrate the use of object-oriented programming (OOP) in Java.
 The `FoodTruck` class hold the blueprint for a food truck, including its name, food type and rating.
 This class comes with private fields, setters, getters, full constructor, empty constructor, and overwritten toString method.
 The second class is `FoodTruckApp` that makes use of `FoodTruck` class to create a food truck fleet with variable length (not exceeding 5) based on user inputs.
-User can interact with the app by asing the app to:
+User can interact with the app by asking the app to:
 - Print food truck information
 - Print the average rating of all food truck
 - Print the food trucks with highest rating